A general nonlinear characterization of stochastic incompleteness: Proofs of the main results

-\eqref{ii}$ \Rightarrow $\eqref{i} Since the minimal solution to \eqref{pp} always exists by virtue of Proposition \ref{exi-mini}, which we simply denote by $ u $, from assumption \eqref{i} we deduce the existence of another solution $ v \in L^\infty(M \times (0,T)) $ to the same Cauchy problem, which is necessarily larger than $ u $ (by minimality) and essentially different from $ u $.
+\eqref{iii}$ \Rightarrow $\eqref{i} Thanks to Proposition \ref{exi-mini}, we can assume without loss of generality that there exist two different solutions $ u,v \in L^\infty(M \times (0,T)) $ to the Cauchy problem \eqref{pp} which are also ordered, say $ v \ge u $.
 By multiplying $ (v-u) $ by $ e^{-t} $ and differentiating with respect to time, we obtain the following identity:

 to be interpreted in the very weak sense over $ M \times (0,T) $.
 Now, let us integrate \eqref{eq:ww1} between $ t=0 $ and $ t = T $.
 By exploiting the fact that $ v \ge u $ and $ v(\cdot,0) = u(\cdot,0) = u_0 $, we end up with the inequality